-[&]quot;Tax effort index is defined as the ratio of the actual tax share to the predicted (or potential) tax share.
-If the value of the index is less that means that the country is not utilizing its full revenue potential.
-The predicted tax share is calculated by regressing the tax-GDP ratio on exclusion variables that serve as proxies for the tax base and other structural factors influencing tax revenue performance.
-For details of approaches measuring tax effort, see Stotsky and WoldeMariam (1997), Hudson and Tere (2003).
+&lt;sup>12 Tax effort index is defined as the ratio of the actual tax share to the predicted (or potential) tax share.
+If the value of the index is less than one, it means that the country is not utilizing its full revenue potential.
+The predicted tax share is calculated by regressing the tax-GDP ratio on explanatory variables that serve as proxies for the tax base and other structural factors influencing tax revenue performance.
+For details of approaches toward measuring tax effort, see Stotsky and WoldeMariam (1997), Hudson and Tere (2003).